Cervical cancer is a fatal type of cancer that causes abnormal cell division in the cervix — resulting in unnatural pain under a woman.

 Prevention of HPV through administration of HPV vaccine at the age of 9 to 26 is very effective.
 Therefore, without the vaccine, the risk of HPV is higher.

 b.
 Multiple sex partners

-This can lead to weak immune system to fight off infections, and can contributes to the process that causes some cancerous cells to become cervical cancer cells.
+This can lead to a weak immune system to fight off infections and can contribute to the process that causes some cancerous cells to become cervical cancer cells.

 d.
 Sexually transmitted infections (STIs)

-A good number of female exposed to chlamydia, gonorrhea, syphilis, and HIV/AIDS generally have higher chances of developing cancerous cells.
-STIs is one of the causes of cervical cancer.
-It lowers the body immune system, thus, the body cannot defend itself against HPV.
+STIs are one of the causes of cervical cancer.
+It lowers the body’s immune system, thus, the body cannot defend itself against HPV.

 The STIs can cause severe pelvic pain, vaginal bleeding, and other discharges with strong odor

 Women suffering from HIV/AIDs or who have undergone some medications, for instance, seeking Immunosuppressive medications such as transplants can lead to cervical cancer.

 The medications weaken the immune system making the women susceptible to HPV.